 For a presentation of your designs or a code walk, please proceed as

 - Provide an overview of your solution.
-For code walks, this includes
+For code walks, this should include

-In addition, you may have to explain other aspects of the design.
+In addition, you may have to explain other aspects of the design with

 - a (UML class) diagram of the major components and their